vasilis-stylianou/vasilis-stylianou.github.io/_posts/2019-09-20-ML_Kaggle_Part1.md

 Evidently, the data consists of a lot of missing values and in order to proceed we need to adopt an imputation method to fill these values.
 A quick way to achieve this would be to fill the missing values of each numerical/categorical column with the average/most frequent value of the column, excluding all NaNs.
 A more sophisticated way would be to find for each row with missing values, a cluster of the most similar rows, compute each column's average or most frequent value (restricted to the cluster's rows), and then impute the missing values of the row under consideration.

 The authors of this [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6371325/) has developed such a methodology - called Multiple Clustering Imputation Methodology (MCIM) - and published their algorithm [here](https://github.com/panas89/multipleClusteringImputation).
+The code has been appropriately adapted and saved in our github repository as ```mcip.py```.

-To increase the number of available non-NaN data we shall concatenate the train dataset with the test one.
+Before we begin the imputation let us increase the number of available non-NaN data by concatenating the train and test sets together.

 ```python
 num_cols = [var.name for var in numerical_vars if var.name not in ['TransactionID','isFraud']]